andrewheiss/Fixed-Arabic-PC-for-OS-X/README.md

 # Fixed Arabic - PC keyboard layout for OS X

-For some reason, the "Arabic - PC" keyboard layout in Mac OS X 10.4 and above is missing the letter *thal* (ذ) and the diacritic *shadda* ( ّ ).
-On standard Arabic PC keyboard layouts these are assigned to the tilde key to the left of the number 1, but for some unknown reason OS X replaced the key with a comma.
+For some reason, the "Arabic - PC" keyboard layout in Mac OS X 10.4 and above is missing the letter *thal* ( ذ ) and the diacritic *shadda* ( ّ ).
+On standard Arabic PC keyboard layouts these are assigned to the tilde key to the left of the number 1, but OS X replaced the key with a comma.

 Install this keyboard layout to restore the missing *thal* and *shadda*.